-The Basic Recipe: Mentsuyu and Tentsuyu Sauce
+The Basic Recipe: Mentsuyu Broth and Tentsuyu Sauce

 The Basic Recipe for Mentsuyu

-As for the making method, Mentsuyu is traditionally made combining “Dashi (出汁)” and “Kaeshi (かえし)”.
+When it comes to the making method, Mentsuyu is traditionally prepared by combining “Dashi (出汁)” and “Kaeshi (かえし)”.

-The basic mixing ratio of Dashi, Dark Soy Sauce, and Mirin for Mentsuyu is 5 : 1 : 1, and Mentsuyu can be easily made at home by bringing a mixture of dark soy sauce and Mirin to the boil, and then adding Dashi soup stock.
+The basic mixing ratio of Dashi to Dark Soy Sauce to Mirin for Mentsuyu is 5 : 1 : 1, and Mentsuyu can easily be made at home by bringing a mixture of dark soy sauce and Mirin to a simmer, and then adding Dashi soup stock.

-Tentsuyu is the dipping sauce for Tempura, and can be basically made with Dashi soup stock, dark soy sauce, and Mirin sweet cooking rice wine.
+Tentsuyu is the dipping sauce for Tempura, and, as with Mentsuyu broth, can basically be made with Dashi soup stock, dark soy sauce, and Mirin sweet cooking rice wine.

-The basic way to make Tentsuyu sauce is the same as Mentsuyu, but the basic mixing ratio of Dashi, Dark Soy Sauce, and Mirin for Tentsuyu is 4 : 1 : 1.
+The basic way to make Tentsuyu sauce is the same as the one for Mentsuyu, but the basic mixing ratio of Dashi to Dark Soy Sauce to Mirin for Tentsuyu is 4 : 1 : 1.

-If you have Kikkoman’s Hon Tsuyu at home, you can easily make a Tentsuyu sauce by boiling Hon Tsuyu soup base (Amazon.com) and water at a ratio of 1 : 2.
-This is because Kikkoman’s Hon Tsuyu is a kind of concentrated Mentsuyu.
+By the way, if you have Kikkoman’s Hon Tsuyu at home, you can easily prepare a Tentsuyu sauce by bringing a 1:2 ratio of the Hon Tsuyu soup base to water to a simmer.
+This is because Kikkoman Hon Tsuyu is a kind of concentrated Mentsuyu.